Fantasy in the Sky

 At the Magic Kingdom, Fantasy in the Sky was only discontinued in 2003.
 Following the example of Believe at Disneyland, Walt Disney Creative Entertainment developed another show aimed at creating emotional responses among guests, and the result was Wishes.
 The show was an instant hit, and the theme of the show became the official Magic Kingdom song, as well as forming the base music for Remember at Disneyland.
-In 2005, the show was extravagantly updated with two additional tags (like the Believe holiday tag) for Halloween and Christmas respectively, both included additions such as releasing fireworks all around the theme park from launch sites surrounding the Seven Seas Lagoon, not just the castle area.
+In 2005, the show was extravagantly updated with two additional tags (like the Believe holiday tag) for Halloween and Christmas respectively.
+Both included additions such as releasing fireworks all around the theme park from launch sites surrounding the Seven Seas Lagoon, not just the castle area.
 HalloWishes and Holiday Wishes became hits in their own right.
-A third special themed fireworks show, Magic, Music and Mayhem was created in 2007 for Mickey's Pirate and Princess Party and has become a hit in its first two seasons.
+A third special themed fireworks show, Magic, Music and Mayhem was created in 2007 for Mickey's Pirate and Princess Party and became a hit in its first two seasons.
 Two more special fireworks shows debuted in 2008 themed to Independence Day and New Year's Eve, listed below.

 At Disneyland Paris, Fantasy in the Sky was discontinued in 2005 to make way for Wishes, a multimedia version of the Magic Kingdom's night time fireworks display produced in honor of Disneyland's fiftieth anniversary.
-Fantasy in the Sky was sometimes known as Tinkerbell's Fantasy in the Sky or Fantasy in the Sky with Tinkerbell! in Disney literature.
+Fantasy in the Sky was sometimes known as Tinkerbell's Fantasy in the Sky or Fantasy in the Sky with Tinkerbell! in Disney literature and at Disneyland Paris.

 Special performances

 At Disneyland, Fantasy in the Sky was brought back from retirement to feature at the 2004 and 2005 July 4 celebrations and on New Year's Eve in 2004 through 2007.
 A 2008 revival was cancelled due to high winds.
-At the Magic Kingdom, it has been performed every year on the December 30 and 31, as well as on July 3–4; the July 3 and 4 shows being held in 360 degrees around the park and the Seven Seas Lagoon concurrently.
-However, WDW has announced new fireworks shows to replace Fantasy in the Sky for Independence Day ("Disney's Celebrate America: A 4th of July Concert in the Sky").
+At the Magic Kingdom, it has been performed every year on December 30 and 31, as well as on July 3–4; the July 3 and 4 shows being held in 360 degrees around the park and the Seven Seas Lagoon concurrently.
+WDW later replaced Fantasy in the Sky for Independence Day, called "Disney's Celebrate America: A 4th of July Concert in the Sky".

 Fantasy in the Sky returned for Disneyland and Walt Disney World for 2009 New Year Celebration.

 In early 2015, a version of Fantasy in the Sky was brought back at Disneyland Park to bridge the gap between Remember...
 Dreams Come True ending and Disneyland Forever premiering as part of the park's 60th anniversary.
-Fantasy in the Skys last performance was on May 20, 2015.
+Fantasy in the Skys last performance was on May 20 of the same year.

-On August 2, 2016, it was announced that Fantasy in the Sky would be returning to Disneyland Park starting on September 9, 2016.
+Fantasy in the Sky returned to Disneyland Park on September 9, 2016.

 For the 2020 New Years Celebration, the Disneyland show was not presented, and was replaced by Mickeys Mix Magic, a fireworks show that was used in the 2019 spring season to celebrate Mickey Mouse's 90th birthday.